Visiting St. Peter's Basilica | Opening Hours, Location, Tickets

 - The entrance to the Basilica is about 10 - 13 minutes from here.

-Do I Need a Passport to Enter St. Peter's Basilica?
+Do I Need a Passport to Enter St. Peter's Basilica in Vatican City?

-St. Peter’s Basilica is a part of Vatican City.
-Although the Vatican is a sovereign state, you do not need a separate passport to enter or visit its attractions.
-As long as you have a passport to enter Italy, you can enter Vatican City.
-You can directly walk into St. Peter’s Basilica.
+St. Peter’s Basilica is located in Vatican City, a sovereign state.
+However, you do not need a separate passport to enter the city-state or visit its attractions.
+As long as you have a passport to enter Italy, you can enter Vatican City and directly walk into St. Peter’s Basilica.

 Know Before You Visit St. Peter's Basilica